A Closer Look at Melatonin as a Sleep Aid

 Your age

 As you can see, there are plenty of instances when your body may not produce the amount of melatonin needed to help you sleep on a regular basis.
-However, it should be noted that there are certainly many other causes for insomnia or other sleep difficulties.
-These causes may include:
+It should be noted that there are certainly many other causes for insomnia or other sleep difficulties.

 Pre-existing health conditions